jacobrgreen114/uxui-rs/README.md

-# uxui-rs
+# Uxui-rs
-A cross platform UI framework
+Uxui is a crossplatform UI framework written targeting desktop platforms.

+## Speed
+Uxui is a retained mode UI framework and designed around minimizing as much dynamic dispatch as possible.